2 Days in Glacier National Park

 Tucked away in northern Montana, Glacier National Park offers stunning alpine hikes, incredible wildlife-watching and fun activities on its lakes from boat rides to stand-up paddleboarding.
 Here are some of the top things to see and do while you’re in Glacier.

-2022 Alert: During peak hours from May 27 through September 11, 2022, visitors to Glacier National Park will need to use a ticket system to access portions of the park.
+2023 Alert: During peak hours from May 26 through September 10, 2023, visitors to Glacier National Park will need a reservation to access portions of the park.

 Eat at Lake McDonald Lodge